How Long Does it Take to Learn Guitar?

 All of these will either stop you from playing the guitar for some time, losing motivation, or both.

 Practice as often as you can, but try to be mindful if you are overdoing it.

 How Many Hours Should You Spend Practicing?

-The stuff you will hear can vary from 15 minutes a day to even several hours a day.
+Depending on who you ask, you’ll hear responses that vary from 15 minutes a day to even several hours a day.
 But let me tell you, there is no right amount of time that will work for everyone every single time.